Destaq/chinese-comprehension/README.md

 optional arguments:
   -h, --help            show this help message and exit -k KNOWN, --known KNOWN
                         Relative path to .txt file with newline-separated known words.
   -t TARGET, --target TARGET
-                        Relative path to .txt or .pdf target file in Chinese.
+                        Relative path to .txt target file in Chinese.
-  -m MODE, --mode MODE  Mode for separating text and known vocab: 'smart'
+  -m MODE, --mode MODE  Mode for separating text and known vocab: 'smart' (default, word-by-word using jieba) 'simple' (character-by-character)
-                        (default, word-by-word using jieba) 'simple'
+  -c, --characters      SUGGESTED: Add this flag (just -c, no extra info) if you know all the characters in your wordlist.
+This is due to segmentation limitation.
+For ex. 慢慢的 is seen as one word, if this word is not in your wordlist,
-                        (character-by-character)
+                        it will be unknown.
+By setting this flag (and having the characters 慢 and 的 in your wordlist (can be part of other words), 慢慢的 will be an 'understood' word.
   -u UNKNOWN, --unknown UNKNOWN
                         Path to output file with unknown words from text.
 Skip to not create an output file.
   -e EXCLUDE, --exclude EXCLUDE
                         Path to .txt file with newline-separated words to exclude (e.g. proper nouns)
 ```

 The `--known` parameter takes the filename containing known words.
 These words represent all words the user knows for best accuracy.
 Methods for fetching these words: